bgoonz/gists-revamp/by-extension/markdown/Data-Structures--Under-The.md

 ### Tree

 Good for storing hierarchies.
-Each node can have “child” nodes.
+Each node can have “child " nodes.

 ### Binary Search Tree